Meet the Team

 Research Assistant

-Emilio is a junior at Georgetown University double majoring in Computer Science and Neurobiology.
+Emilio is a senior at Georgetown University double majoring in Computer Science and Neurobiology.
 His primary interest revolve around data and database management for research purposes, especially in creating efficient systems to maintain, analyze, and share large datasets.
 Outside of lab, Emilio enjoys teaching young people a wide range of subjects from theology to biology and C++, fostering an early interest in interdisciplinary learning.

 -